Random-Set Neural Networks (RS-NN): Additional Experimental results

+Tab. \ref{tab:prediction-table} shows sample predictions by RS-NN: belief functions, masses, and pignistic predictions for given samples of CIFAR-10.
+The predicted belief, mass values, pignistic probabilities, and entropy are illustrated for two CIFAR-10 predictions.
+In the top figure, corresponding to the true label ``horse," the model makes a highly confident prediction with 99.9\% confidence and a low entropy of 0.0017.
+Conversely, the bottom figure, associated with the true label ``cat," represents an uncertain prediction with 33.3\% confidence and a higher entropy of 2.6955.
+It's important to note that the second image is slightly unclear and poor in quality.

-\textbf{Entropy and belief.} Fig. \ref{entropy_belief} shows the entropy for two samples of CIFAR10, one is a slightly uncertain image, whereas the other is certain with high belief values and lower entropy.
+Fig. \ref{entropy_belief} shows the entropy for two samples of CIFAR-10, one is a slightly uncertain image, whereas the other is certain with high belief values and lower entropy.
 Both results are shown for $K=20$ classes, additional to the 10 singletons.

+\textbf{Qualitative results of entropy.} Fig. \ref{rotated-plot} depicts entropy-based uncertainty estimates for rotated out-of-distribution (OoD) MNIST digit `$3$' samples.
+All models accurately predict the true class at $-30^\circ$, $0^\circ$, and $30^\circ$.
+RS-NN and LB-BNN consistently exhibit low entropy in these scenarios, while ENN shows higher entropy for correct classifications at these angles.
+As the rotation angle increases, indicating more challenging scenarios, all models predict the wrong class.
+Notably, LB-BNN fails to exhibit a significant increase in entropy for these incorrect predictions.
+ENN performs relatively better than RS-NN at $60^\circ$ and $90^\circ$ rotations but has previously demonstrated high entropy levels even for accurate predictions at relatively minor rotations of $-30^\circ$ and $+30^\circ$ degrees.
+Overall, RS-NN provides a more reliable measure of uncertainty.

+Figs. \ref{OoD-MNIST} and \ref{OoD-CIFAR-10} show the entropy distributions for RS-NN on MNIST (iD) vs Fashion-MNIST (OoD)/Kuzushiji-MNIST (OoD), and CIFAR-10 (iD) vs SVHN (OoD)/Intel-Image (OoD), respectively.
+There is a clear iD vs OoD shift in entropy for RS-NN, as detailed in Sec. \ref{sec:uncertainty}.

+The plots show that RS-NN consistently exhibits larger iD vs OoD entropy ratio for all datasets.
+For iD data, the entropy values are generally lower, indicating that these models exhibit a higher level of confidence when making predictions within familiar datasets.
+Conversely, the OoD side shows significantly higher entropy values for most models, particularly notable with the SVHN and Intel datasets, suggesting that the models struggle to generalize when faced with unfamiliar data.
+The error bars represent the standard deviation of the entropy values.